robertrouse/theographic-bible-metadata/Readme.txt

 	--VerseID - Primary verse by ID from the Verses table.
 	--VerseRefID - Verse ID (from Verses table) to which the primary verse refers.

-MetaV - The main index associating the various tables in this database with individual words.
+MainIndex - The main index associating the various tables in this database with individual words.
 Text used: 1769 Cambridge Edition of the King James Version, also known as the Authorized Version (Public Domain)
 	Fields:
 	--BookID - Number corresponding to the book title in the Books table.
 	--Chapter - Chapter number in the referenced book.